glennhenry/cs-notes/docs/data-structures-and-algorithms/19-dynamic-programming/dynamic-programming.md

 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, ...

-Mathematically, it can be defined as :
+Mathematically, it can be defined as:

 $F(0) = 0$,
 $F(1) = 1$,